JoleneKearse/transition-into-tech-notes/README.md

 - Ask details before the interview.
 How many rounds?
 What is each round: recruiter, technical, behavioural?
 - Research the company.
 Check out their websites and socials; this is the information they want out there.
 Work this into the interview to show that you prepared.
 - Reach out to present and past employees.
-- Ask questions!!! _A stat says 85% of hiring managers won't fire someone who doesn't ask questions._
+- Ask questions!!! _A stat says 85% of hiring managers won't hire someone who doesn't ask questions._
 - A good question to ask from Danny: _What does success look like in 6 months from now?_ This gives you your gameplan.

 ### Different interview rounds